Continuity announcers in the United Kingdom: Channel 4

 Channel 4 employs continuity announcers on its network of stations; 4seven, Channel 4, E4, Film4 and More4.
 All announcements come from Red Bee Media at White City Media Village in West London.
 Since 2009, Red Bee have provided playout facilities for Channel 4.
-On 4seven, E4 and More4, announcements during evening primetime are now commonly broadcast live, with recorded announcements at other times; most announcements on Channel 4 are live.
-Announcements for 4Music programming, where used, are usually pre-recorded.
+On 4seven, E4 and More4, announcements during evening primetime are now commonly broadcast live, with additional live announcements at other times; most announcements on Channel 4 are live.
+Announcements for 4Music programming, where used, are also live.

 In-vision continuity

 Channel 4 used links featuring the announcer on-screen for a brief period following its launch in 1982, mainly at closedown.
 The station briefly reprised the use of in-vision continuity links for a short period from 1996, used mainly in evening transmissions.

 S4C

 S4C announcers provide live out-of-vision continuity links from New Broadcasting House, Cardiff.

 In-vision continuity

 S4C used in-vision continuity throughout broadcast hours from launch in November 1982 until around 1991.

 In-vision presentation continues to be used during S4C's children strands, Cyw (for young children) and Stwnsh (for older children).
-Stwnsh links are mostly conducted live whereas Cyw links are mostly pre-recorded.
+Stwnsh links are mostly conducted live whereas Cyw links are live as well.
 Characters and presenters from S4C's Cyw output occasionally appear to provide continuity links.

 Children's presentation is produced by independent production companies Boomerang (Stwnsh/Cyw in-vision links) and Cwmni Da (Cyw).